davidlougheed/cv/sections/work.typ

           columns: (auto, 12pt, auto),
           align: horizon,
           gutter: 3pt,
-          "2014—2015", line(length: 100%, stroke: 0.3pt), "Kingston, ON"
+          "2013—2015", line(length: 100%, stroke: 0.3pt), "Kingston, ON"
         )]
       ]
     )
     #block(above: 0.6em)[
-      Developed custom web applications, websites, and Wordpress themes for clients, including a Meteor application for a local charity which managed the distribution of food to a network of partner organisations.
+      Developed custom web applications, websites, and Wordpress themes for clients.
+Selected projects include:
+      - A Meteor application for a local charity which managed the distribution of food to a network of partner organisations.
+      - A PHP application for transparent, accountable peer review of scientific manuscripts, developed for a professor at Queen's University in Kingston, Ontario.
     ]
   ]
 }